Maybe It’s Better to Have Known and Lost…

 This is open adoption, the way ours is anyway.

-Two weeks ago tomorrow, we received the tragic news that Emme’s oldest sister died suddenly and tragically at the age of 17.
-It’s two weeks out and still fresh, this news.
-I hardly know how to speak to this.
-My thoughts are still quite jumbled, mostly because how in the world does anyone make sense of such a loss, that of a young woman, and new mother herself, really just starting life?
-And it was not only untimely, but unnecessary.
-Her death is tragic in so many ways, but more than anything, it is tragic because finally we thought that she might have been getting life together, moving forward.
-I had hoped anyway.
+Two weeks ago tomorrow, we received news that Emme’s oldest sister died suddenly and tragically at the age of 17.
+It’s two weeks out and I don't know what to say.
+How in the world does anyone make sense of such a loss, that of a young woman, and a new mother herself, really just starting life?
+It was untimely.
+It was unnecessary.
+We thought life was moving forward for her with hopeful steps.
+I had hoped anyway. #hopelesshoper

-Now we have to share her sister with her, the few but so precious memories we have of times together.
-We will keep telling her about the day they met, when Emme was just a couple hours old… how her big sister held her and cried because she loved her already.
-How her big sister wanted to tell her about her life so far, how she tried to make this wee little sister smile, and how we all unwrapped her together on the bed right there in the hospital, and how we all counted her fingers and toes, and checked out her ear lobes and realized they were not attached, just like big sister’s are.
-We will keep telling our Emme of how they said ‘hi’ that day and in so many ways, how they said ‘goodbye for now’ as well.
+Now, all we have are the few, precious moments we have spent together in the last 5 years.
+We will keep telling her about the day they met when Emme was just a couple of hours old… how her big sister held her and cried because she loved her already.
+How her big sister wanted to tell her about her life so far, how she tried to make this wee little sister smile, and how we all unwrapped her together on the bed right there in the hospital, and how we all counted her fingers and toes, and checked out her ear lobes and realized they were not attached, just like her big sister.
+We will keep telling our Emme of how they said ‘hi’ that day and in so many ways, how they said ‘goodbye for now as well.

-And still more, Big Sister playing chase through GrammaB’s house, as we laughed at their silly girl screams.
+We will tell Emme of how Big Sister played chase through GrammaB’s house, as we laughed at their silly girl screams.

-It’s been a week almost to the hour since we were sitting in the gathering room at the funeral home with Emme’s immediate first family.
-It was surreal, being there, with them all, and so many more… birth family members we had never met… biological grandparents, aunts, uncles, cousins, and on and on.
-Here it was, my prayer answered that somehow we’d have contact again, and my heart broken for the losses that we all suffered in differing degrees.
+A week ago to the hour of this writing, we sat in the gathering room at the funeral home with Emme’s immediate first family.
+I had imagined this moment, being there with birth family members we had never met ~ biological grandparents, aunts, uncles, cousins.
+And here it was after 2 years of quiet, my prayer answered that somehow we’d have contact again.
+Not this way though.
+Not this way.

 It IS better to have known and lost…